-- The child's welfare is paramount (Children Act 1989) - Adults working in pre-school are responsible for their actions and behaviour and should avoid any conduct which would lead a reasonable person to question their motivation or intentions. - Adults working in the pre-school must work and be seen to work to question their motivation or intentions. - Adults should promptly discuss and /or seek advice from their line manager or another senior staff member about any incident that could raise concerns. - A record of any such incident and decisions made/further actions agreed upon, should be kept. - Staff should apply the same professional standards regardless of gender or sexuality. - Staff should be aware that breaches of law and other professional guidelines could result in criminal or disciplinary action being taken against them.
+- The child's welfare is paramount (Children Act 1989) - Adults working in pre-school are responsible for their own actions and behaviour and should avoid any conduct, which would lead a reasonable person to question their motivation or intentions. - Adults working in the pre-school must work and be seen to work to question their motivation or intentions. - Adults should discuss and /or take advice promptly from their line manager or another senior member of staff about any incident which could give rise to concern. - A record should be kept of any such incident and of decisions made/further actions agreed. - Staff should apply the same professional standards regardless of gender or sexuality. - Staff should be aware that breaches of law and other professional guidelines could result in criminal or disciplinary action being taken against them.